 Equatorial Guinea Country Report

-Equatorial Guinea's economy is dominated by the hydrocarbons sector; there is little incentive to improve legislation or bureaucracy as opaque operating procedures favour the ruling elite's patrimonial system of control.
-Equatorial Guinea spent vast sums on improving its infrastructure, but many construction projects are affected by declining oil revenues.
+Equatorial Guinea's economy is dominated by the hydrocarbons sector and operating procedures favour the ruling elite's patrimonial system of control.
+Equatorial Guinea continues to invest in infrastructure, but many construction projects are affected by declining oil revenues.
 There are skill shortages among the labour force, forcing the country to import semi-skilled labour.
 Labour unrests are on the rise as salary arrears mount in many companies due to reduced industrial activity and the impact of the COVID-19 pandemic and associated restrictions.
 Corruption is endemic at the highest level, but a new IMF programme aims to improve transparency and accountability through new anti-corruption framework including asset declarations.

 Evidence suggests that the kidnap of crews of support vessels closer to their bases is most probable, although the expanding oil and gas infrastructure on Bioko Island will continue to become opportunistic targets.
 The waters off Equatorial Guinea are within reach of Niger Delta-based pirates.
 In May 2020, the crew members of a Comoros-flagged and Equatorial Guinean-flagged vessels were attacked off the coast of Luba in the exclusive economic zone.
 The navy has been spending heavily to improve its capabilities in counteracting piracy, and the country has been playing an active part in regional counter-piracy initiatives and operations.

 Periodic disputes with neighbouring countries, especially Cameroon, are likely to occur, particularly as Equatorial Guinea seeks ways to retain border controls and visa restrictions despite adoption by the regional economic bloc of a free movement agreement.
 The alleged December 2017 coup attempt, thwarted in the Cameroon-Equatorial Guinea border, as well as the town of Mongomo, on the border with Gabon, has led to border closings and strain bilateral relations, although this have gradually improved.
 Disagreements in the aftermath of the coup attempt could provoke exchanges of small arms fire between border officials but it is unlikely to deteriorate into anything more serious.